I rap my hiking poles against the asphalt of the parking lot, eager to get started. “Got everything?”

 Sounds good to me – we’re ready to climb a volcano.

 We ignore the signs warning of fatalities and explore off-trail before returning to the route at the dramatic suspension bridge.
 To the right after the bridge is the “black diamond” section of the trail, which requires careful footing but isn’t strenuous.
-It passes by more waterfalls and descends a sturdy ladder, though there’s not much of interest after the ladder and we turn back at the next bridge.
+It passes by more waterfalls and descends a sturdy ladder.
+There’s not much of interest after the ladder, and we turn back at the next bridge.

 The rough floor is a workout for the stabilizer muscles and there are several rock piles to clamber over.
-The trickiest part is an eight-foot lava fall that someone had anchored a helpful rope to.
+The trickiest part is an eight-foot lava fall.
+Someone had anchored a rope there to help us lower ourselves over the edge.
 The tunnel sometimes opens up to cavernous rooms, other times closes in enough to reach out and touch both sides, but never forces us to crawl.
-Since it’s late on a Sunday evening, we only encounter two other parties and some scurrying white mice.
+Since it’s late on a Sunday evening, we only meet two other parties and some scurrying white mice.

 A little ways into the lower cave, we flick off our headlamps.
-The rippling walls dissolve into infinite invisible reaches, and I play “Cosmic Love” into the stillness.
+The walls dissolve into infinity, and I play “Cosmic Love” into the stillness.

-Heading back out into the night, our headlamps now illuminate a misty rain that thickens as we drive back to camp at Beaver Bay outside Cougar.
-We prep PB&Js and sample Idaho Spud candy out of the back of my car before climbing into our tents.
+Heading back out into the night, our headlamps now shine on a misty rain that thickens as we drive back to camp at Beaver Bay outside Cougar.
+We prep PB&Js and eat Idaho Spud candy before climbing into our tents.
 The drum of rain against the tarp wakes me several times, a soothing sound since I am dry and warm, but I dread the possibility of hiking in that weather.